 3. There are hundreds of cherry tree varieties.

 Japan in particular is home to hundreds of types of cherry tree—possibly more than 600, by more liberal estimates.
 Some types bear fruit, while others don’t.
 The flowers of many trees change from dark pink to light pink to white throughout the different stages of blossoming, while others progress from greenish yellow to white to pink.
 One variety, called Kanzan, was bred to have “double blossoms”—or up to 28 petals on each flower, compared to the Yoshino tree’s five petals.

-4. They don't bloom for long.
+4. Cherry trees don't bloom for long.

 A cherry tree might only remain in bloom for one to two weeks.
 However, they only keep up their “peak color” for about three days, so it’s best to time your trip wisely if you’re visiting a cherry blossom destination from out of town.
 The timing depends on a number of factors, including location, heat, and daylight.
 In D.C., the florets typically start to appear in March, and peak bloom (when 70 percent of the flowers have blossomed) generally occurs in late March or early April.
-This year, the National Park Service predicts that peak bloom will occur from April 3 to April 6, 2019.

 6. You can get arrested for plucking a cherry blossom in Washington, D.C.